cruncha-cruncha/lesser-pass/README.md

 ## Inspiration
 Full credit for this idea goes to [LessPass](https://lesspass.com/#/), and the Web Crypto code was adapted from their repo.
 The algorithm for converting from binary to base n was adapted from [this project](https://github.com/KvanTTT/BaseNcoding).

+Why not use a key lengthening function, plug the result into a symmetric algo, then use that to en/decrypt passwords (so you could choose your own passwords)?
+Good question.